insidewhy/nutkins/readme.md

 ### Sharing local data with images

-When using `nutkins run` to test images it can be useful to share data in the host system with the running containers.
-This can be seen in the following `nutkin.yaml`:
+When using `nutkins` to test images it can be useful to share data in the host system with the running containers:

 ```yaml
 base: base